 A long distance call, also known as a “Trunk Call”, is defined as any telephone call made to a location outside a predefined local calling area.
 Historically, Canadians have paid outrageous fees for long distance service.
 This is due to a combination of high rates from telecom operators and the fact that the call tariff rate historically increases in proportion to the distance of the call.

-GoneVoIP has partnered with a large number of providers, giving a great choice to satisfy the majority of cheap international call needs.
+GoneVoIP provides great choices to satisfy the majority of cheap international call needs.

 The Difference Between PSTN and VoIP Service

 Before diving into why VoIP is the way to go for long distance calling plans, it is important to keep in mind is that there is a difference between long distance and international calls.
 Anything outside of your local calling area is categorized as long distance, but this categorization falls into two separate groups: national or domestic calls between two points within the same country, and international calls between two points in different countries.
 Since a VoIP system employs a much simpler process for making a long distance call, the separation between long distance and international calling is smaller than it’s ever been, but it’s still important to clarify the delineation between the two.
 At the end of the day, international calls simply cost more than domestic ones, but you’ll find that VoIP gives you cheap long distance calls across the board.